openendurance/.github/profile/README.md

 ## Licensing

 OEI's documentation, source code, tools, and related [NPM packages](https://www.npmjs.com/settings/openendurance/packages) are typically released under either the [MIT](https://opensource.org/licenses/MIT) or [GPLv3](https://opensource.org/licenses/gpl-3.0.html) license.
-See each repository's `LICENSE` file for more info on specific licensing requirements.
+See each repository's `LICENSE` file for specifics.

 Photos used in the docs are property of their respective owners (probably @kcargile) and are subject to copyright unless otherwise specified.